 So off we started, a group of nine travelers in a Tempo Traveler Van, some acquainted and some meeting for the first time on the trip.
 The journey from Delhi to Tirthan in Himachal Pradesh is around 12-14 hours, but thanks to our super safe (and slow)-driving driver, it took us around 19 hours to reach Tirthan Anglers’ Retreat.
 However, the moment I walked down the narrow steep path leading to the property, all my tiredness faded away looking at the pretty views of the mountains, skies and feeling the mild chill of the mountain air on my skin.
 It was as if on cue, the universe decided to do a quick light drizzle on my arrival!

 Tirthan Anglers’ Retreat is located in Phalanj Valley of Tirthan region and the Phalanj river flows right behind the property.
 It is quite secluded and one has to walk a steep mild mud path to get here (so it might not suitable for specially abled or younger kids).
 The property has luxury cottages and also option of tents.
 The best part about the property was the Phalanj river flowing by; the serene gushing sounds of the river at any time of day & night was so soothing to my ears.
 I spent couple of hours every day in morning & evening sitting by the river and just getting lost in the sight & sounds.

-In the evenings, we all got back together to share our experiences by the bonfire, drinks and barbeque.
-The property owners are friendly and very hands-on with their hospitality; quite liked chatting with them on their though behind having this property at the location that they did.
+In the evenings, we all got back together to share our experiences over bonfire, drinks and barbeque.
+The property owners are friendly and very hands-on with their hospitality; quite liked chatting with them on their thought behind having this property at the location that they did.

 One morning some of the group members also did a yoga session with the in-house Yoga trainer (well I had all the intention on previous night but in the morning, sleep and logic prevailed that its best to enjoy the weather & fresh air from the comfort of my bed!!).